 The Kimmeridge Clay shale layer is the main unconventional oil formation in the Weald Basin and was previously targeted by the Balcombe and Horse Hill wells.
 The planned sidetrack for the Brockham well would provide information to advance shale oil exploitation throughout the Weald.
-Since the Brockham site is permitted for production, unlike Balcombe and Horse Hill, there is the threat that it could be put onto production immediately.
+Since the Brockham site is permitted for production, unlike Balcombe and Horse Hill, there is the threat that it could be put onto production very quickly.

 Click on the column headers to reorder table columns.